SeattleChris/sample-django/README.md

 * setup.py - shim to execute the setup.cfg file.
 * pyproject.toml - See [Brett Cannon's article](https://snarky.ca/what-the-heck-is-pyproject-toml/)
 * tox.ini - defines which combinations of environments to test.
-* [app directory] - holding the actual Django app code.
+* [app directory] - holding the actual Django app code as well as tests.

 See the sample docs in this repository.

+### Utility Files

+The following files may need additional modifications for a given stand alone Django app we are making or testing.

+* boot_django.py - sets up & configure Django settings as needed for the stand alone Django app.
+* djangoshell.py - start a shell that is aware of our configured Django project including the stand alone app.
+* makemigrations.py - creates the migration files needed for the stand alone Django app models.
+* migrate.py - performs table migrations so the database is setup as needed.
+* load_tests.py - can run all or some tests.Used by package manager to get its test suite, and by tox to run its tests.

-## Testing various versions with tox
+### Testing various versions with tox

 The `tox` tool can help us see if our package works on a variety of environments, such as different Python versions.
 For example, to test Python 3.6 & 3.7, combined with testing Django 2.2 & 3.0 (four environments total) use: